 Before pruning gooseberries, wear some thick leather gloves and sterilize your pruning shears with rubbing alcohol.

-Prune out any dead or damaged branches on 1-, 2- or 3-year limbs.
+Prune out any dead or damaged branches on one, two, or three year limbs.
 Prune the branches out to ground level in the early spring.

-Prune 4-year-old or older gooseberries in early spring, cutting out the weakest and oldest limbs, again, down to ground level.
-Leave 9-12 stems per bush or cut out all the limbs to ground level, which will encourage the plant to produce larger fruit.
+Prune four year old or older gooseberries in early spring, cutting out the weakest and oldest limbs, again, down to ground level.
+Leave 9 to 12 stems per bush or cut out all the limbs to ground level, which will encourage the plant to produce larger fruit.

 If the plant becomes infected with powdery mildew, cut out any stems that appear infected during the growing season.
-Prune three inches below the infected area, making your cut just above a leaf node.
+Prune 3 inches (8 cm.) below the infected area, making your cut just above a leaf node.
 Sterilize the pruning shears before making any further cuts.